BAMresearch/Trinamic_TMCL_IOC/README.md

-  v tie the above together with a neat bow. v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit?
-  - assure we're doing a new backlash move if we move to a new position during a previous backlash move.
+  v tie the above together with a neat bow. v assure the axis does not move if we try a move beyond limits. v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move.
-  - write configuration
+  - write configuration to state file.
   - fix IOC crash when board is powered off - is a PyTrinamics RuntimeError... not sure how.
-  - check that the board retains settings when powered off
+  - check that the board retains settings when powered off -> it doesn't.
+  - At the moment it's not doing an EPICS-to-axis_parameter sync.
+Not sure if needed.

 ## License